 The Great American Road Trip is a collaboration with the Utah Office of Tourism and the Natural History Museum of Utah and takes place in the state’s national parks and monuments.
 The tour highlights the natural elements through song, classical repertoire and storytelling and outreach opportunities and events.
 Fischer is accompanied on the tour by Native American composer and musician Brent Michael Davids, soprano Abigail Rethwisch and baritone Andrew Paulson.
-The tour features music by Brent Michael Davids, iconic American works by Bernstein, Copland and Rodgers and Hammerstein as well as famous pieces by Mussorgsky, Dvorák, Mozart and Rossini.
+The tour features music by Brent Michael Davids and iconic American works by Bernstein, Copland and Rodgers and Hammerstein, as well as famous pieces by Mussorgsky, Dvorák, Mozart and Rossini.

 The Great American Road Trip begins at the O.C.
-Tanner Amphitheater near Zion National Park on 29 August and also visits Bluff on 31 August and Split Mountain in Dinosaur National Monument on 2 September.
-It also includes chamber concerts at the Cedar Breaks National Monument and Goblin Valley State Park, educational events in collaboration with the Natural History Museum of Utah and star-gazing with the Committee for Dark Skies Studies.
+Tanner Amphitheater near Zion National Park on 29 August and visits Bluff on 31 August and Split Mountain in Dinosaur National Monument on 2 September.
+It also includes chamber concerts at the Cedar Breaks National Monument and Goblin Valley State Park, educational events in collaboration with the Natural History Museum of Utah, and star-gazing with the Committee for Dark Skies Studies.

 Thierry Fischer conducts Scharoun Ensemble & Emmanuel Pahud at the Berlin Philharmonie